 We have implemented a strict and methodical brand selection process.
-Our merchandizing team, which consisted of approximately 1,300 members as of December 31, 2020, is responsible for identifying potential qualified brands based on our selection guidelines.
-Leveraging our proprietary consumer behavior and performance data and the industry expertise of our merchandizing team, we carefully select prospective brand partners, choosing to work only with those that are well-known and offer high-quality or premium products that are desirable among consumers in China, and that are willing to provide competitive prices and favorable payment credit and product return terms.
+Our merchandising team, which consisted of over 1,200 members as of December 31, 2021, is responsible for identifying potential qualified brands based on our selection guidelines.
+Leveraging the industry expertise of our merchandising team and our proprietary consumer insights, we carefully select prospective brand partners and choose to work only with those that are well-known and offer high-quality or premium products that are desirable among consumers in China, and that are willing to provide competitive prices and favorable terms of payment credit and product return.
 We generally select brands that have an established network of stores in major department stores or shopping malls in China.
 Once a potential brand is identified, we conduct due diligence reviews on its qualifications, including whether it holds the proper business operation licenses, safety, sanitary and quality certifications, trademark registration certificates, and license agreements in relation to the branded products.
 This review process helps to ensure that we maintain a portfolio of brands with high standards and good reputation that can meet our customers' expectations.

-We generally enter into agreements with brands based on our standard form.
-We regularly communicate with our brand partners to discuss the dates and specific product offerings for particular sales events, striving to achieve favorable results for all constituents.
-Due to the short-term nature of the flash sales model, for some brands, we enter into separate agreements for each flash sales event on our Vipshop Online Platform.
-For other brands with which we have established long-term relationships with, we often enter into agreements with them on an annualized basis.
-As we continue to focus on building long-term relationships with our brand partners, we plan to implement framework agreements with our brand partners with supplemental supply orders for each flash sales event.
+We generally enter into agreements with our brand partners based on our standard form and seek to build long-term relationships with them.
+We regularly communicate with our brand partners to discuss the dates and product offerings for specific sales events, striving to achieve results that are beneficial to all parties involved.
+In most cases, we enter into annual framework agreements with our brand partners, with separate agreements for supplemental supply orders for each flash sales event.

-In each agreement, a brand partner grants us authorization to market and sell products of a particular brand on our Vipshop Online Platform and provides us with the official description and logo of the brand.
+In each agreement, a brand partner grants us authorization to market and sell products of a particular brand on our Vipshop Online Platform.
 In addition, we require our brand partners that contract with us to comply with our anti-bribery and anti-corruption policies.